National Folk Festival

 “Greensboro was quite impressive,” said NCTA Executive Director Julia Olin.
 “There is an amazing community spirit, the kind of energy and enthusiasm that makes for a great partnership and successful event.”

-The Festival will bring with it as many as six stages of continuous music, a dance pavilion, traditional crafts, regional food, storytelling, parades and folklife demonstrations to center city Greensboro for this free, three-day celebration, to be presented beginning in 2015 on dates to be announced.
-With many thousands in attendance each year, the National Folk Festival will become a major new arts destination event unprecedented in the city’s history, at a time when new arts initiatives – including the new Tanger Center – will blossom in front of a national audience.
+The Festival will bring with it as many as six stages of continuous music, a dance pavilion, traditional crafts, regional food, storytelling, parades and folklife demonstrations to center city Greensboro for this free, three-day celebration.
+With many thousands in attendance each year, the National Folk Festival has become a major new arts destination event unprecedented in the city’s history, at a time when new arts initiatives – including the new Tanger Center – will blossom in front of a national audience.

 About the National Council for the Traditional Arts (NCTA)